AtlasSystems/ArchivesSpace-Aeon-Fulfillment-Plugin/Readme.md

 ## Imported Fields

-This addon builds a form that is sent to Aeon through the external requests (`aeon.dll?action=11&type=200`) endpoint of your Aeon installation.
+This plugin builds a form that is sent to Aeon through the external requests (`aeon.dll?action=11&type=200`) endpoint of your Aeon installation.
 Below are the names of the fields as they will appear in the request.